slarwise/nvim-but-yaml/README.md

 ## Usage

-First, create a yaml configuration file, which will look something like this (for a more detailed example, see `./examples/nvim.yaml`.
+First, create a yaml configuration file, which will look something like this.
+For a more detailed example, see [./examples/nvim.yaml](./examples/nvim.yaml).

 ```yaml
 # nvim.yaml